kpavlis/telco-web-app/README.md

 Global Communications is a web-based platform designed to simulate the operations of a telecommunications provider.
 It allows users to manage mobile programs, client accounts, call histories, and payments through a structured and secure interface.
 The system is modular, scalable, and built with maintainability in mind.

+> 📌 The `resources` folder contains supporting material such as screenshots, documentation, and database configuration files.

 ## 🌐 Features

 ### 🔐 Authentication